ThisIsTian/CMSC636/hw3/README.md

 In the first task, we are trying to 1) map the distribution of each therapy on each attribute to one boxplot, and 2) provide a mapping for human to visually distinguish between two or more therapies.
 There are three mappings in the encoding process,

-1. Each therapy maps to one boxplot.
+1. Each therapy maps to one boxplot on each attribute.
 2. Each type of therapy maps to one specific color.
 3. The `5%, 25% 50% 75% and 95%` attribute value of each therapy's distribution among its 9 data values is mapped to the five configuration value of a boxplot.